fogus/spiel/pyramidenspiel/logistics/README.markdown

 Gameplay
 ========

+In *Logistics* players always play on the cards laid out in front of them and will only ever play on their opponent's play area if a capture power dictates that they can.
+Additionally, play occurs from left to right, again unless a capture power dictates otherwise.

-On each player's first turn they may take up to four pyramids of any size and *sow* them onto their playing area, each on a separate card.
+On each player's first turn they may take up to four pyramids of any size and *sow* them onto their playing area, each on a separate card starting from the left-most and proceeding to the right.
 On subsequent turns, a player may play from his reserve up to four pyramids or all of the pyramids on a card in the playing area on their side.
 When placing a pyramid on a card already containing pyramids then it's stacked on top of those in place.
 Likewise, if the pyramids on a card are sown then they are done so from the top of the stack to the bottom.

 Sowing into the vault
 ---------------------